 Couldn’t make it to our webinar, Understanding DIY Fundraising?
 Not to worry.
 We’ve got everything you need to catch up.

-In June, we teamed up with Colby Marple from the Leukemia & Lymphoma Society to dig into how they approach DIY (do-it-yourself) fundraising and why they think it’s a must-have for their organization.
+In June, we teamed up with Colby Marple, former Director of Lifestyle at the Leukemia & Lymphoma Society, to dig into how they approach DIY (do-it-yourself) fundraising and why they think it’s a must-have for their organization.

 As Colby said, "When you’re passionate about our mission, you can make a difference for us."
 That’s one of the reasons why their successful DIY program, Lifestyle, offers supporters the freedom to create a fundraiser when they want, how they want.